LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Note that you shouldn't ship out your code with ASAN enabled it's for debugging memory.

 According to the JPL C Coding Standard, NASA uses `gcc –Wall –Wpedantic –std=iso9899:1999` (iso9899:1999 is C99).
+I use `gcc -Wall -Werror -Wpedantic` for my code.

 There are also other flags for gcc like
 ```